 This year you can celebrate Halloween at Tokyo Disneyland and Tokyo DisneySea!
 While Universal Studio offers Halloween events for adults, Tokyo Disney Resorts offers kid-friendly events.

-At DisneySea, you can enjoy Disney Halloween Greeting at Mediterranean Harbor and the show Halloween Time with You at Hangar Stage.
+At DisneySea, you can enjoy Disney Halloween Greeting at the Mediterranean Harbor and the Halloween Fair in New York.

 Halloween at Tokyo Disney Resorts